nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 title: "Let's Kill This MacBook! - How to Mine Monero on a Mac"
 date: 2020-06-11T10:04:55-04:00
 draft: false
-toc: true
+toc: false
 images:
 tags:
   - XMR
   - cryptocurrency
   - mining
 ---

 {{< figure src="/img/skylerdontlikemacs.png" alt="Hello Friend" position="center" style="border-radius: 8px;" title="MacBook Pro 13 without TouchBar" titlePosition="center" >}}

-# My good friend's Mac is nearing its end
+# My friend's Mac is nearing its end

 He's already had it, the one in the picture above, for a couple of years, and the battery is starting to degrade among several other serious issues.
 Since it is nearing its end soon, in the time that it isn't being used it could mine some cryptocurrency.